Ellipsometry: Data acquisition

 Thus, $\tan\Psi$ is the amplitude ratio upon reflection, and $\Delta$ is the phase shift (difference).
-(Note that the right side of the equation is simply another way to represent a complex number.)
-Since ellipsometry is measuring the ratio (or difference) of two values (rather than the absolute value of either), it is very robust, accurate, and reproducible.
+It is helpful to note that the right side of the equation is another way to represent a complex number.
+Since ellipsometry is measuring the ratio (or difference) of two values rather than the absolute value of either, it is less sensitive to variation than other optical techniques, making it robust and reproducible.
 For instance, it is relatively insensitive to scatter and fluctuations and requires no standard sample or reference beam.

 Data analysis

 Ellipsometry is an indirect method, i.e. in general the measured $\Psi$ and $\Delta$ cannot be converted directly into the optical constants of the sample.
 Normally, a model analysis must be performed, for example the Forouhi Bloomer model.
 This is one weakness of ellipsometry.
 Models can be physically based on energy transitions or simply free parameters used to fit the data.

 Direct inversion of $\Psi$ and $\Delta$ is only possible in very simple cases of isotropic, homogeneous and infinitely thick films.
 In all other cases a layer model must be established, which considers the optical constants (refractive index or dielectric function tensor) and thickness parameters of all individual layers of the sample including the correct layer sequence.
 Using an iterative procedure (least-squares minimization) unknown optical constants and/or thickness parameters are varied, and $\Psi$ and $\Delta$ values are calculated using the Fresnel equations.
 The calculated $\Psi$ and $\Delta$ values which match the experimental data best provide the optical constants and thickness parameters of the sample.